Spankyed/you-translate/README.md

 Navigate to localhost:1234/YouTranslate

-###You will not be able to translate the captions from youtube without a Google Cloud Api Key
+Please Note: You will not be able to translate the captions from youtube without a Google Cloud Api Key

 ## Google Cloud Api:
 Below is a link to signup for free-trial.
 After signing up, create a translate service instance, and retrieve an api key.